attic-labs/noms/samples/cli/nomsconfig/README.md

 you need one.

-A *.gitconfig* file can contain a single default database definition and any number of database alaises.
+A *.gitconfig* file can contain a single default database definition and any number of database aliases.
 Here's are the definitons from the example:

 ```
 # Default database URL to be used whenever a database is not explictly provided